aws/aws-connected-device-framework/source/packages/libraries/config/config-inject/README.md

     const configInjector = new CDFConfigInjector();
     container.load(configInjector.getConfigModule());
 ```
-Inject config variables from config files into your classes as follows
+Inject config variables from config files into your services as follows
 ```javascript
 @injectable()
 export class TestService {